Personal life of Clint Eastwood: Breakup with Locke

 Eastwood's relationship with Locke (at the time unaware of his infidelities, by her own account) ended acrimoniously in April 1989, and the post-breakup litigation dragged on for a decade.
 Locke filed a palimony lawsuit against him after he changed the locks on their home and moved her possessions into storage when she was at work filming her second directorial feature, Impulse.
-In court, Eastwood downplayed the intensity of their relationship.
-He described Locke as a "roommate" before quickly redescribing her as a "part-time roommate."
-Bill Brown, publisher of the Carmel Pine Cone newspaper and a golfing pal of Eastwood's, said despite the public animosity, "Clint told me not too long ago that Sondra was the love of his life."
+In court, Eastwood downplayed the intensity of their relationship, arguing that because Locke had been married to somebody else for its entire duration, she was not entitled to a payout.
+He referred to Locke as his "roommate" before quickly redescribing her as a "part-time roommate."
+Bill Brown, publisher of the Carmel Pine Cone newspaper and a golfing pal of Eastwood's, said despite the public antipathy, "Clint told me not too long ago that Sondra was the love of his life."
 Locke's estranged half-brother Donald told The Tennessean that Eastwood still truly loved her, but could no longer take her "addiction" to husband Gordon Anderson.

 Anticipating that Eastwood was going to misrepresent the marriage, Locke asked Anderson to surrender all claims on any of her assets that as her legal spouse he was entitled to.
 "In an extraordinary gesture of love and faith in me, Gordon signed away everything without hesitation."
 During the proceedings, an investigative journalist contacted Locke and informed her of Eastwood's other family.
 "I spoke with the nurse in the delivery room, and she confirmed that they are Clint's children.
 I'll send copies of the birth certificates to you and a photo of Jacelyn, if you want them," Locke quoted the informant.
 "My mind was still searching to get all his actions lined up.
 For at least the last four years, Clint had been living this double life, going between me and this other woman, and having children with her.
 Two babies had been born during the last three years of our relationship, and they weren't mine."

 There's never been anything truthful that she's stated ...
 She's a professional victim.
 Is it always somebody else's fault for everything?